oroinc/documentation/book/functional_tests.rst

         // ...
     }

-Fixture must be an instance of of Doctrine\Common\DataFixtures\FixtureInterface.
-Example of fixture:
+A fixture must be an instance of the Doctrine\Common\DataFixtures\FixtureInterface.
+An example of a fixture is as follows:

 .. code-block:: php